 Your puppy wants to chew everything, including your shoes, sofa and lots of other things that will be aggravating to replace.
 Here are a few simple strategies from our experts to try:

-- Avoid potential destruction of your possessions by hiding them or putting them out of reach.
-You pup is going to be especially drawn to anything that smells of you (their favorite thing in the world).
-Shoes on the floor of a closet, laundry in basket, your phone of the couch — these items are simply too enticing for a teething puppy.
+- Hide personal possessions or put them out of reach.
+You pup is going to be especially drawn to anything that smells like you (their favorite thing in the world).
+Shoes on the floor of a closet, laundry in basket, your phone of the couch— these items are simply too enticing for a teething puppy.
 Put them out of reach for safety and know that teething does not last forever.

-- Cords, whether electrical or from your blinds or curtains, that are on the floor or within reach, are another temptation for chewing.
+- Protect electrical cords.
+Cords, whether electrical or from your blinds or curtains, that are on the floor or within reach, are another temptation for chewing.
 Move cords out of reach (upward, of course) or utilize tools such as cord covers if moving cords upward and out of reach is not an option.

 - Install child-proof safety locks on drawers and cabinets.
 It might feel like overkill but installing child-proof safety locks on lower drawers in the kitchen can help prevent a chewing puppy from getting into foods or linens stored within.

-- Finally, there is nothing like restricting puppy to a “safe” spot to inhibit chewing on your possessions.
+- Provide a “safe” spot for your puppy to hang out.
 Use gates to close off rooms that you do not want them to explore and find fun thing upon which to chew.
 The MidWest Steel Pet Gate, for example, can help keep teething pups in safe spaces, and comes in two colors to blend in with your home’s decor.